luyiourwong/PPTAgent/README.md

 > [!IMPORTANT]
 > 1. All these API keys, configurations, and services are **required**.
-> 2. Gemini 2.5/3 are the only LLMs for the Design Agent that achieve consistently good results.
-Other LLMs (including GPT-5/Sonnet) will lead to **severe performance degradation**.
+> 2. Agent Backbone Recommendation: Use Claude for the Research Agent and Gemini for the Design Agent.
 > 3. We do not support offline serving for now.

 ### 1. Prepare external services

-- **MinerU**: Apply for an API key at https://mineru.net/apiManage/docs.
+- **MinerU (Optional)**: Apply for an API key at https://mineru.net/apiManage/docs.
 Note that each key is valid for 14 days.
 - **Tavily**: Apply for an API key at https://www.tavily.com/.
 - **LLM**: Configure your model endpoint, API keys, and related parameters in [config.yaml](deeppresenter/deeppresenter/config.yaml).